 Do you need time off but are scared to lose your job?
 In this post, we review your rights under FMLA and how to get medical leave from work.

-An employment attorney Newark, NJ, can also answer any questions you have concerning your FMLA rights.
+An employment attorney in Newark, NJ, can also answer any questions you have concerning your FMLA rights.

 Your Rights Under the Family and Medical Leave Act